Akama-EO/sql-portfolio-projects/Football Data Analysis/Solution (Part A).md

 #### Result set: No data returnrd

-###  4. Write a query to find all players who attended the "Washington" college.
+###  4. Write a query to find the first 5 players who attended the "Washington" college.

 ```sql
 select * from footballplayers